ibm-cloud-docs/vpc/delete-vpc-resources.md

 The following sections provide some example API calls that you can run to delete a VPC.

-### Step 1: Find all subnets in the VPC you want to delete
+### Step 1: Find all subnets in the VPC that you want to delete
 {: #deleting-find-subnets-api}

 Before a VPC can be deleted, each of its subnets must be deleted.
-Get the ID of the VPC you want to delete by running the following command and looking at the `id` value:
+Get the ID of the VPC that you want to delete by running the following command and looking at the `id` value:

 Add ` | json_pp ` or ` | jq ` after the curl command to get a readable JSON string.
 {: tip}